Builder shot dead in Nerul, two assailants flee on bikes

 Patel, who stayed in CBD Belapur, was also the adviser to Emperia Group that has ongoing projects at Panvel, Nerul, Rasayani and in Gujarat, and has upcoming projects at Kharghar, Turbhe and Panvel.

-The sound of gunshots shocked the residents and shopkeepers around the busy road in sector 6, Nerul.
+The sound of gunshots shook the residents and shopkeepers around the busy road in sector 6, Nerul.

 “I was looking into the shelves when I heard the three bullet shots fired and by the time, I could figure out what had happened I saw two bikers speeding away,” a chemist from Krishna Medical, located opposite the spot, said.